DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipeline/credential.md

 # Credential Management

-Credentials can store sensitive information such as usernames, passwords, access tokens (Secret text), Kubeconfig, etc., making the stored data more secure, flexible, and preventing exposure in images.
+Credentials can store sensitive information such as usernames, passwords, access tokens (Secret text), and kubeconfig making the stored data more secure, flexible, and preventing exposure in images.
 When running pipelines, there is often a need to interact with third-party websites or applications, such as Git repositories and image registries.
 During this process, corresponding credentials need to be provided.
 Therefore, users are required to configure credentials for pipelines.
 Once configured,